AirCRAFT-Lab/NAVIS/README.md

 **Usage Restriction**: This research is currently proprietary and should not be copied, distributed, or used outside of the lab.

 ## Installation & Setup
-To set up and explore FlyVR’s Virtual Flight Testing Cage in Unreal Engine 5:
+To set up and explore NAVIS’s Virtual Flight Testing Cage in Unreal Engine 5:

 ### Requirements
 - Git LFS installed ([Git LFS Installation Guide](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage))